UHF Versus VHF

 Still, interference and cost are just two matters to consider.
 There are also several application issues that can affect the choice between UHF and VHF:

 - Whether the choice is UHF or VHF, diversity systems are highly recommended.
 Diversity is especially valuable for UHF systems because dropouts due to multipath are more troublesome at UHF frequencies.

-- Fixed-frequency (single channel) VHF and UHF systems in the TV bands may not be good choices for traveling use.
-This is because all VHF and most UHF TV channels are used in one location or another, and frequency conflicts will eventually occur.
-Frequency-agile UHF systems will be a better choice.
+- Fixed-frequency (single channel) systems in the TV bands may not be good choices for traveling use.
+This is because most channels are used in one location or another, and frequency conflicts will eventually occur.
+Frequency-agile systems will be a better choice.

 - If the wireless equipment will be used in situations where several other wireless systems are likely to be present, UHF systems are recommended.
 This is because more frequencies are available, reducing the chances of interference.